SERVIR-WA/GALUP/training/1_lu/modules/module4.md

    urban land since many residents are taking agricultural production for a living.

 Therefore, the five stakeholders would like to assign land-use suitability for each purpose as follows:

 <img src="../../../img/qgm/algtbl/m4_ahp_localprioritytable.svg" alt= "RowCrops_model" width="800">

-After getting the five matrics of judgments,
+After getting the five matrices of judgments,
 [Compute AHP Weights](https://github.com/SERVIR-WA/GALUP/wiki/Tools#compute-ahp-weights)
-in LUCIS-OPEN tools will be used to calculate local priorities for each of the matrics.
+in LUCIS-OPEN tools will be used to calculate local priorities for each of the matrices.

 The third step is to establish the global priorities of the suitable land use preference.